Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/content/reboot.md

 ---
 layout: docs
 title: Reboot
-description: Reboot, a collection of element-specific CSS changes in a single file, kickstart Boosted to provide an elegant, consistent, and simple baseline to build upon.
+description: Reboot, a collection of element-specific CSS changes in a single file, kickstart Boosted Innovation Cup to provide an elegant, consistent, and simple baseline to build upon.
 group: content
 aliases:
   - "/content/"